svenschoenung/vinylize/docs/API.md

 #### Source object properties

-All properties of the source object are passed to the `vinyl` file constructor unless they are overwritten in the options map passed to `vinylize()` itself.
+All properties of the source object are passed to the `vinyl` file constructor unless:
+* they are overwritten in the options map passed to `vinylize()` itself
+* the `ignoreSourceProps` option is set to `true`

 *See example: [Using source object properties]*